turingschool/curriculum-site/module2/projects/hang_in_there/index.md

 Saved posters view:
 ![saved posters](../../../assets/images/projects/hang-in-there/saved.png)

+<p style="color: red">NOTE: We are NOT working on the new poster form in this iteration!
+We're only changing views with the main page buttons and the back buttons.
+The new poster form is iteration 2, dont work ahead.</p>

 - When a user clicks the "Make Your Own Poster" button, we should see the form, and the main poster should be hidden
 - When a user clicks the "Show Saved Posters" button, we should see the saved posters area, and the main poster should be hidden
 - When a user clicks the "Nevermind, take me back!" or "Back to Main" buttons, we should only see the main poster section